Zvmcevap/CanvasExtraD/README.md

 Again, from left to right, as they do.

+It uses *"Euler Angles"* from what I can gather, meaning that with all the ways we can rotate, we can achieve the gimble lock on 3 rotation planes at once!

 ### Translation Matrix
-Sorry to English speakers, the translation matrix does in fact ***not*** translate my code from Slovenian into English.
+Apologies to the English speakers, the translation matrix does, in fact, ***not*** translate my code from Slovenian into English.

 But what it does do is use the fifth column to translate the position of the vertices where row 1,2,3 and for map to translation for x, y, z, and w respectively.